 Bridebook have put together 6 top tips for everyone working remotely, isolating or just finding the situation a bit difficult.
-We hope they help you and your team keep clear-minded and positive during these tough times.1.
-Keep your body active, and mind calm.
+We hope they help you and your team keep clear-minded and positive during these tough times.

 It is well-known that keeping physically active is crucial for mental wellbeing, particularly now more than ever.
 Many brilliant gyms are live-streaming free online workouts you can join throughout the day, such as Barry’s Bootcamp, 1Rebel & F45.
 If you prefer a lower impact workout, there are many brilliant online yoga or pilates classes available (we love Yoga with Adrienne).
 Starting and/or ending your day with some meditation or mindfulness is a brilliant way to de-stress, re-centre and clear your mind.
 Apps such as Headspace & Calm are excellent (free!) guided meditations.
-Give it a try and within a few days, you’ll notice the difference.2.
-Get some fresh air when you can
+Give it a try and within a few days, you’ll notice the difference.

 As of 23rd March, we are only allowed out of the house for exercise once a day.
 It is vital to make the absolute most of this time; fresh air is key to mental well-being and helps reset a frantic mind.
 Our recommendations on how to use this time are:

 Now more than ever, you must remember to look after yourself.
 Whether this is indulging in self-care with a face mask and a hot bath, or just sitting down for an uninterrupted dinner with your loved ones, don’t de-prioritise it.